 Non-expansion Capital Expenditure

-(Good Operating and Maintenance Practice and Port Services Agreement) DBCT Management will incur Capital Expenditure which does not relate to a Capacity Expansion as is necessary to ensure:
+(Good Operating and Maintenance Practice and Port Services Agreement) DBCT Management must incur Capital Expenditure that does not relate to a Capacity Expansion as is necessary to ensure:

-that the Terminal complies with Good Operating and Maintenance Practice; and
+that the Terminal complies with Good Operating and Maintenance Practice, as recommended by the Operator; and

 that DBCT Management complies with its obligations under the Port Services Agreement.

-(Streamlined approval of Capital Expenditure) The QCA will be obliged to accept that Capital Expenditure (which does not relate to a Capacity Expansion) is prudent and include it in the relevant Regulated Asset Base:
+(Streamlined approval of Capital Expenditure) The QCA will be obliged to accept that Capital Expenditure (which does not relate to a Terminal Capacity Expansion) is prudent and include it in the relevant Regulated Asset Base if each of the following criteria are satisfied:

+to the extent that the total of all Capital Expenditure (which does not relate to a Capacity Expansion) for the Term is equal to or less than one hundred million dollars ($100,000,000) (which amount is derived from an estimated budget of twenty million dollars ($20,000,000) per year);

 provided that DBCT Management confirms, to the reasonable satisfaction of the QCA, that the expenditure incurred falls within the definition of Capital Expenditure;

 if:

-the Capital Expenditure is unanimously approved by all Access Holders; or
+the Capital Expenditure is unanimously approved by all Access Holders whose Reference Tariff is calculated by reference to the relevant Regulated Asset Base(s) ; or

-the Operator is Dalrymple Bay Coal Terminal Pty Limited (which remains wholly or majority owned or Controlled by Access Holders) and no Access Holder at the relevant time objected to the Capital Expenditure within 20 Business Days after receiving written notice of the estimated Capital Expenditure from DBCT Management which expressly drew their attention to this Section; and
+the Operator is Dalrymple Bay Coal Terminal Pty Limited (which remains wholly or majority owned or Controlled by Access Holders) and no relevant Access Holder at the relevant time objected to the Capital Expenditure within 20 Business Days after receiving written notice of the estimated Capital Expenditure from DBCT Management which expressly drew their attention to this Section; and

 if the Operator has recommended in writing the incurring of the Capital Expenditure.

-(Inclusion of Capital Expenditure where specific criteria satisfied) The QCA will accept into the Regulated Asset Base Capital Expenditure which:
+(Inclusion of Capital Expenditure where specific criteria satisfied) The QCA will accept into the relevant Regulated Asset Base Capital Expenditure which:

-does not relate to a Capacity Expansion; and
+does not relate to a Terminal Capacity Expansion; and

 does not comply with all the conditions in Section 12.10(b),